GameCraftGuild/Unity-Package-Template/README.md

 I assume you already have some basic understanding of what the UPM package is and why you would like to build one.
 If not, please check out Unity's [Creating custom packages](https://docs.unity3d.com/Manual/CustomPackages.html) page.

 ## How to use
-1. Create a new repository and use this repository as a template
+1. Create a new repository using this repository as the template
 2. Run init script `bash init <new-package-name> <new-package-namespace>`
     * Example1: `bash init com.mycompany.awesome-package MyCompany.AwesomePackage`
     * Example2: `bash init com.stansassets.foundation Stansassets.Foundation`